 Education: (Chronological order)

-Certification of Master of Practitioner : Compassionate Systems Master Practitioner (July, 2020)
+Certification of Master Practitioner: Compassionate Systems Master Practitioner (July 2020), Center for Systems Awareness (MIT).

 Master Degrees: